Watford 3 Tranmere Rovers 3

 locals

-The Red Lion on Vicarage Road was all bouncered up and clearly not going to admit away fans.
-We instead settled for Mangan’s, which proved Irish in name only; various boozy locals rubbed shoulders with followers of both clubs, while two pool room seats happily remained free beneath a TV showing the Rochdale v Newcastle match.
+The Red Lion on Vicarage Road was all bouncered up and clearly not going to admit visiting fans.
+We instead settled for Mangan’s, which proved Irish in name only; various boozy locals cheerfully rubbed shoulders with followers of both clubs, while two pool room seats happily remained free beneath a TV showing the Rochdale v Newcastle match.

 The game